cyber-basteln/agent-watchdog/README.md

 You give an AI agent a task.
 It goes away and works.
 It comes back. (probably "uphill and through knee deep snow")

-While it was away it might have created files. (this is not how this actually works but we let claude have its story time moment) It might have edited its own instructions. (likely) It might have rewritten its own code. (less unlikely than you would think) **Usually nobody tells you.** (don't trust the agent on this) You find out by opening a folder and thinking "why are there fifteen files in here that I don't remember," or by reading a config file and noticing it doesn't say what it said yesterday.
+While it was away it might have created files. (this is not how this actually works but we let claude have its story time moment) It might have edited its own instructions.
+It might have rewritten its own code. **Usually nobody tells you.** (don't trust agents on this, or the sandboxing for that matter, and reading all the log files is a pain compared to looking through the watchdog) You find out by opening a folder and thinking "why are there fifteen files in here that I don't remember", or by reading a config file and noticing it doesn't say what it said yesterday.

 This is a small program that notices for you.